ankushpatni/review-service/README.md

 ## Testing

-The project includes unit tests for core components.
+The project includes unit tests for core components and has coverage more than 80%.
 To run the tests:

 ```bash
 mvn test
 ```
+## Future Expansion
+1. Dead Letter queue in consumer for failed reviews reporting.
+2. Direct consumption of reviews from providers through the kafka/Lambda.
+3. Have caching mechanism for hotels/reviews so that new reviews can be processed easily.